franfabrizio/mpc-spark-training/linking.md

 Linking

+[The first two paragraphs are the same introduction as from the tabulation and extraction article.]

+At the MPC, we host large census and related demographic datasets from the US and around the world.
+We have created websites for data dissemination that allow users to browse the metadata about our datasets and discover which countries, years, and variables are available.
+We then provide two ways to access the data itself.
+The primary method available to the user is the ability to submit a request for an extract, which is a subset of our data including only some of the available countries, years, and variabes.
+We will then process the extract request, produce a zip file which includes data and the codebook to describe the data format and layout, and deliver them a link via email once it is ready.
+The second way to access data is via online analysis tools.
+These work for simpler questions which need only a very small amount of data.
+In this case, we can create a simple cross-tabulated table of 2-5 variables and present it to them in the web browser in real time.
+For example, the user can request an age x sex x marital status table for the US in year 2000, which would produce rows such as "25-year-old married females".

+Our data is logically structured as a "household-person" hierarchy.
+That is to say, that the top-level unit of organization is the household record, which contains household-level information such as where the household is located and features of the household (e.g. plumbing, single-family vs. apartment, etc...).
+Households then contain people, represented as one or more person records.
+The person records contain most of the information in our datasets, and include many individual-level attributes such as age, sex, race, educational attainment, occupation, and so on.

-This is the process of taking two datasets, such as the US 1930 Census and US 1940 Census, and trying to match records between them.
-None of these records have unique id's so we have to go off of other attributes such as age, place of birth, sex, and first and last name.
+Linking is the process of taking two such datasets, such as the US 1930 Census and US 1940 Census, and trying to match records between them which represent the same person.
+None of these records have unique id's so we have to go off of other attributes such as age, place of birth, sex, and first and last name, and go through an evaluation of "likelihood that there is a match".

 We use an ipython notebook to do this that reads in a series of json files to configure the linking steps.
 There are multiple stetps in this process:
   1. Read in the json config file and validate it.
   2. Read in the parquet files for each dataset and filter them to the records we want to link (or don't filter if we're linking all records).
   3. If we've already found some links in these datasets, read in the parquet file which represents those links and drop those records from each dataset.
-  4. Select out the columns and apply transforms to clean them.
+  4. Select out the columns we want to use to evaluate link potential and apply transforms to clean them.
 These transforms include name substitution (Al for Albert) and string cleaning (O'harris -> o harris).

   ```python
     #### Create new dataframe by selecting columns and apply transforms (Lazy Spark)
       # This is where the "column_mappings" and "substitution_columns" sections of the configs get processed.